 Deidre previously held the position of Interim Executive Director and prior to that, Operations Manager.
 She has the unique firsthand experience of organizing the business of a statewide non-profit as well as a firm knowledge of recovery and peer empowerment.
 Deidre has been employed with VOCAL since 2012.

-Deidre resides in Culpeper with her two wonderful children, a 14 year old daughter and a 10 year old son.
+Deidre lives in Culpeper with her two children; a 17 year old daughter and a 13` year old son.
 She can often be found outdoors walking, fishing with her children, or reading.
-She also founded her own nonprofit, The Ayden Christopher Foundation, which raises funds to help families in Virginia with children in the hospital with critical congenital heart defects (CHD) and to promote awareness of CHDs.
+She is also the founder of a nonprofit, The Ayden Christopher Foundation, which raises funds to help families in Virginia with children in the hospital with critical congenital heart defects (CHD) and to promote awareness of CHDs.

 Yolande Long – Network Program Coordinator – email@example.com

 Yolande Long holds a B.A from Mary Washington College where she double majored in Sociology and English, and a Master of Social Work degree from Virginia Commonwealth University.
 She is the former Executive Director of ABIL (Agoraphobics Building Independent Lives).